KaceCottam/WireStructure/docs/4-Nodes.md

 methods already mentioned.

 Some examples of simple gates: (ideas from <https://en.wikipedia.org/wiki/Logic_gate>)
-- [ ] BUFFER: provides one-way signals
 - [X] NOT: inverts the power state and dispatches it to connected nodes
-- [ ] AND: outputs a signal if and only if all connected inputs are on
+- [X] AND: outputs a signal if and only if all connected inputs are on
 - [ ] OR: outputs a signal if any of the connected inputs are on
 - [ ] NAND: opposite of AND gate
 - [ ] NOR: opposite of OR gate